tosp-memo-life-task/memo-life-task/README.md

 2. Create a `.env` file based on the `.env.example` file.

 3. Setup your database based on the `.env` file you just filled out.
 Run the initial migration with `npx nx run api:migration-run`.
-(Optionally run `npm run seed` to add mock data to the database.)

 4. Run `npx nx run-many --target=serve` to serve every app needed to run the **Memo Life Task** project.